Digital Transcreation: Creating Content that Performs Well Across Local Markets

 As localization becomes more deeply entwined with the digital world, the challenges facing localization teams are changing.
 Transcreators are becoming much more widely integrated into digital processes, and as a result, we’re seeing a change in accountability.
-As the discipline makes the move to digital, its key performance indicators (KPIs) are following along with it.

 In the past, translation was assessed on linguistic metrics – the most important of which was quality.
 As the discipline evolved, giving birth to transcreation, quality metrics began to expand.
 Quality didn’t just mean accuracy and fluency, it also meant keeping the feel and purpose of the message and creating that similar emotional intent for a new market.